DnD Classes: Character Optimization Handbooks for DnD 5e

 Fighter

-Diverse, capable, and effective, the Fighter is an iconic warrior.
-Fighters have many excellent options, and get more Ability Score Increases than any other class, allowing them to further customize by choosing collecting feats.
+Fighter: Diverse, capable, and effective, the Fighter is an iconic warrior.
+Fighters have many excellent options, and get more Ability Score Increases than any other class, allowing them to further customize by collecting feats.
 Because their complexity grows slowly as you level and you can add complexity as desired by adding feats, the Fighter is both an easy class to play and an exciting class to optimize.

 Fighter Subclasses Breakdown